 Hancock County's Intensive Supervision Program (ISP) or 407 Program is designed to supervise and monitor offenders at a higher risk, or those with higher needs, for recidivism in the community by providing more restrictive, intensive supervision, utilizing programming focusing on the offender's criminogenic needs.
-This program consists of Evidence Based supervision, each appointment generating true "dosage" hours by utilizing EPICS interventions, with gradually less restrictive sanctions based on the offender's compliance with conditions and reduced risk/need levels.
+This program consists of Evidence Based supervision, each appointment generating true "dosage" hours by utilizing the EPICS model, various case management interventions (i.e. Carey Guides) with gradually less restrictive sanctions based on the offender's compliance with conditions and reduced risk/need levels.
 The program is twelve (12) to eighteen (18) months in duration and to be terminated from the program now requires evidence based criteria.